-For more information about this report, contact our Laboratory and Compliance Specialist at (770) 461-1146.
-We will be happy to answer any questions or give you more information about.
+For more information about this report, please contact our Laboratory and Compliance Specialist at (770)461-1146.
+Our staff is available to answer questions and provide more information if needed.
+Thank you for your continued trust in Fayette County Water System.